Generalized linear models with spatial dependence and a functional covariate

-In this article, we are primarily interested in functional generalized linear models for real-valued lattice, or areal response variables that exhibit spatial dependence, that depends on a functional covariate. \cite{MS20} proposed practical modeling for spatial lattice correlated data using a generalized estimating equation with Moran's index.
-They considered the spatial dependence but did not have a functional covariate and did not investigate asymptotic properties. \cite{W11} studied asymptotic theory for generalized estimating equations analysis of binary response with high-dimensional covariates, rather than a functional covariate. \cite{KL17} suggested a generalized functional linear model for a functional covariate and real-valued longitudinal responses that exhibit dependence over time.
-These authors deal with dependence in response variables using a generalized estimating equation and used some assumptions from \cite{W11}, but one of the assumptions fails to hold for functional data because the basis coefficients must decay to 0 in this situation.
-We apply an alternative condition and provide a new proof in this work.
-To the best of our knowledge, there is no literature concerning spatial functional generalized linear models where responses given covariates follow (conditional) exponential dispersion family distributions and the covariate processes are functional.
-Our goal is to introduce such models, present an estimation strategy that improves on previously used estimating equations, and provide asymptotic results.
-Our approach is built on a backbone of Markov random field models for spatially dependent responses and the truncation strategy of \cite{MS05} applied to functional covariates.
+Previous investigations have covered certain aspects of this setting, but fall short of capturing the full scope of our proposed model.
+For instance, \cite{W11} studied asymptotic theory for generalized estimating equation {estimators} for binary responses with high-dimensional covariates, rather than a functional covariates; \cite{JKL17} suggested a GFLM for a functional covariate and real-valued longitudinal responses that have dependence over time; \cite{MS20} proposed a practical modeling approach for spatial lattice correlated data using a generalized estimating equation with Moran's index, considering spatial dependence but lacking a functional covariate and not investigating asymptotic properties.
+In bridging this gap, we introduce a novel generalized linear model, which integrates both spatial dependence and functional covariates.
+In our model, responses given covariates follow (conditional) exponential dispersion family distributions, while the covariate processes are functional.
+This innovative approach is built on a backbone of Markov random field models for spatially dependent responses and the truncation strategy applied to functional covariates.

+We propose the use of composite likelihood for estimation and inference, a method commonly employed in spatial statistics but less typical in FDA.
+Through maximum composite likelihood estimation, we develop asymptotic results that represent a significant advancement in merging spatial statistics and FDA.
+It is important to note that the basis coefficients and eigenvalues must decay to zero in an infinite-dimensional space, which is a distinct requirement that is not met by certain technical assumptions found in high-dimensional literature \citep[e.g.,][]{W11}.
+To overcome this limitation, we apply an alternative condition and provide new proof in this work.
+Our methodology is further validated through simulation studies, wherein our proposed model and method, which embrace spatial dependence, outperform an existing method for non-spatial GFLMs.